CLJunge/Spawn.HDT/README.md

 ## Known Issues

 - If you update the plugin automatically, HDT might not replace the old version with the new one.
 Just delete all files in `%LocalAppData%\HearthstoneDeckTracker\app-{HDT_VERSION}\Plugins\Spawn.HDT.DustUtility` or wherever you have installed HDT and restart the tracker.
 - HDT does not always provide the correct data, in which case the history can get messed up and show invalid entries of disenchanted cards for example.
-Just delete the history file in `%AppData%\HearthstoneDeckTracker\DustUtility\Accounts` and restore an older version of the collection file from the `%AppData%\HearthstoneDeckTracker\DustUtility\Accounts\{ACCOUNT}` folder for the respective account.
+You can delete those entries manually or in order the recreate the history, delete the history file in `%AppData%\HearthstoneDeckTracker\DustUtility\Accounts` for the respective account and restore an older version of the collection file from `%AppData%\HearthstoneDeckTracker\DustUtility\Accounts\{ACCOUNT}`.

 ## Features